Social Icons

 Directed by Patrick Hughes

-The Expendables 3 to me was a total waste of my time.
-The guys have tried in the idea of trying to bring back the glory days of action movies by The Expendables 1 (2010) and The Expendables 2 (2012), but here it seemed as they were having fun and we weren’t.
+The Expendables 3 was, to me, a total waste of time.
+The guys tried to bring back the glory days of action movies with The Expendables (2010) and The Expendables 2 (2012), but here it felt like they were having fun while we weren’t.

-The movie plot goes: Barney and his crew were on a mission (in the film this is the second mission prior to the one they extracted former Expendables member Doctor Death (Wesley Snipes) from prison) to intercept an arms deal, when Barney discovered that the arms dealer is Conrad Stonebanks (Mel Gibson), the Expendables' co-founder.
-The interception went sour and Barney almost lost his team, with one in critical condition in the hospital.
+Here’s the movie’s plot: Barney and his crew are on a mission (their second one after extracting former Expendables member Doctor Death, played by Wesley Snipes, from prison) to intercept an arms deal.
+Barney discovers that the arms dealer is Conrad Stonebanks (Mel Gibson), the Expendables’ co-founder.
+The interception goes sour, and Barney almost loses his team, with one member in critical condition at the hospital.

-Barney decides to go back and capture Conrad, but this time with a new and younger team.
-It looked like a good idea at first until the entire plan went south.
-Conrad captures the new team and tasked Barney to come rescue them.
-Barney now falls back to his old team to get the job done.
+Barney decides to go after Conrad again, but this time with a new, younger team.
+It seems like a good idea at first, but the plan quickly falls apart.
+Conrad captures the new team and forces Barney to come rescue them.
+Barney then turns to his old team to get the job done, with help from Harrison Ford, Arnold Schwarzenegger, and Jet Li.

-The movie wasn’t all that bad, the jokes were totally bad though, but Antonio Banderas will not just stop talking.
-It was annoying at first, then after a while I became bored when he was not on screen blabbing.
+The movie wasn’t all bad, but the jokes were terrible.
+Antonio Banderas, however, wouldn’t stop talking.
+It was annoying at first, but after a while, I found myself bored whenever he wasn’t on screen blabbing.

 0 comments: